hr0nix/ml-notes/rejection-sampling-finetuning.md

 # The Applicability Limits of Rejection Sampling Fine-Tuning

 Rejection Sampling Fine-Tuning (RFT) is an RL technique that gained popularity during the LLM revolution.
-The main reason for its popularity is that it's very simple to apply:
+The main reason for its popularity is that it is very simple to apply:
 * Collect some trajectories from the model.
 * Filter out those with low rewards.
 * Fine-tune the model on the rest of the trajectories, reinforcing model's ability to produce high-reward trajectories.